GoreaTudor/Assembly-Simulator/README.md

         - MOV reg, nr
         - MOV reg, reg
         - MOV reg, ptr
-        - MOV reg, addr
+        - MOV reg, adr
         - MOV ptr, nr
         - MOV ptr, reg
-        - MOV addr, nr
+        - MOV adr, nr
-        - MOV addr, reg
+        - MOV adr, reg

     * DB/DEF data, lbl*  --  Defines the initial data that will be used in the Runtime phase.
 The label is optional, and it creates a refference to the beginning of the data, also called data label.
 (A data label MUST be defined before it is used, unlike instruction labels that can be defined anywhere throughout the code)
         - DEF str, lbl